 The Perigord Noir surprises and delights all the senses.The most abundant and scenic of all the regions within the Department of Dordogne, it acquired its name from the dense oak forests that abound in the district.
 This rich area tempted early man , judging by the great number of pre-historic sites that have been discovered, and offers the tourist today a landscape diverse and vibrant alongside striking chateaux, castles, Romanesque churches, ancient caves and Bastide towns.

-For more information about the Dordogne please see this article from the Telegraph Travel.
+For more information about the Dordogne please see this article from The Daily Telegraph Newspaper.